Geometry: History

 In the Bakhshali manuscript, there are a handful of geometric problems (including problems about volumes of irregular solids).
 The Bakhshali manuscript also "employs a decimal place value system with a dot for zero."
 Aryabhata's Aryabhatiya (499) includes the computation of areas and volumes.

 Brahmagupta wrote his astronomical work Brāhmasphuṭasiddhānta in 628.
 Chapter 12, containing 66 Sanskrit verses, was divided into two sections: "basic operations" (including cube roots, fractions, ratio and proportion, and barter) and "practical mathematics" (including mixture, mathematical series, plane figures, stacking bricks, sawing of timber, and piling of grain).
 In the latter section, he stated his famous theorem on the diagonals of a cyclic quadrilateral.
 Chapter 12 also included a formula for the area of a cyclic quadrilateral (a generalization of Heron's formula), as well as a complete description of rational triangles (i.e. triangles with rational sides and rational areas).

 In the Middle Ages, mathematics in medieval Islam contributed to the development of geometry, especially algebraic geometry.
 Al-Mahani (b.
 853) conceived the idea of reducing geometrical problems such as duplicating the cube to problems in algebra.
 Thābit ibn Qurra (known as Thebit in Latin) (836–901) dealt with arithmetic operations applied to ratios of geometrical quantities, and contributed to the development of analytic geometry.
 Omar Khayyam (1048–1131) found geometric solutions to cubic equations.
-The theorems of Ibn al-Haytham (Alhazen), Omar Khayyam and Nasir al-Din al-Tusi on quadrilaterals, including the Lambert quadrilateral and Saccheri quadrilateral, were early results in hyperbolic geometry, and along with their alternative postulates, such as Playfair's axiom, these works had a considerable influence on the development of non-Euclidean geometry among later European geometers, including Vitello (c.
-1230), Gersonides (1288–1344), Alfonso, John Wallis, and Giovanni Girolamo Saccheri.
+The theorems of Ibn al-Haytham (Alhazen), Omar Khayyam and Nasir al-Din al-Tusi on quadrilaterals, including the Lambert quadrilateral and Saccheri quadrilateral, were part of a line of research on the parallel postulate continued by later European geometers, including Vitello (c.
+1230), Gersonides (1288–1344), Alfonso, John Wallis, and Giovanni Girolamo Saccheri, that by the 19th century led to the discovery of hyperbolic geometry.